zeeshanali/Online-Help/docs/Graphical_User_Interface_9_0.md

 **Using the Search field**

 The Status window also incorporates an auto-complete search function.
-Simply begin enter text into the search field to use this.
+Simply begin entering text into the search field to use this feature.

 You can run searches using the following rules:

 1. Keywords can be filtered using the equals sign (=) or "in" keywords.
 Examples:
-    - severity = ERROR
+    - `severity = ERROR`
-    - severity in [WARNING, ERROR]
+    - `severity in [WARNING, ERROR]`
 1. Filters can be joined using the "and" keyword.
 Example:
-    - severity = ERROR and active = true
+    - `severity = ERROR and active = true`

 The following table lists field names, associated types, and information about that field.